expobrain/generateDS/README.rst

   Florian Wilmshoever for reporting and working with me on this.
 - Moved README to README.rst so that hopefully Bitbucket will render it as reStructuredText (with Docutils).
-Also, fixed a number of reST/Docutils errors in README.rst
+Also, fixed a number of reST/Docutils errors in README.rst.
+- Another fix for unicode encoding in process_includes.py.
+- A bug was uncovered when the "-o" command line option is omitted and the Python version is 3.
+Added a check that forces the use of the "-o" option unless the one-per option is included.
+Thanks to Oskari Petas for reporting this.

 Version 2.25a (03/21/2017)